Find Affordable College Courses

 West Lafayette, IN

 Purdue University - Main Campus did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
 It came in at #17 on the list.
-Located in the city of West Lafayette, Purdue is a public school with a fairly large student population.
+Located in the small city of West Lafayette, Purdue is a public college with a very large student population.

 Read More…